standing stones Hebrides

 Havbredey

-Located approximately 35km offshore, to the northwest of Lewis, ‘Havbredey’ is a Norse word meaning ‘Isles on the edge of the sea’ and is believed to be where the word Hebrides was derived from.
+Located approximately 35km offshore, to the northeast of Lewis, ‘Havbredey’ is a Norse word meaning ‘Isles on the edge of the sea’ and is believed to be where the word Hebrides was derived from.
 With a potential capacity of around 1,500MW, it could meet the average annual electricity needs of more than 1.3 million Scottish homes and save more than 2.2 million tonnes of harmful CO2 emissions every year.

 The project is owned by Northland (75.5%) and ESB (24.5%), with Northland leading on the development, construction, and operation.